 Agreed, ten years ago, the stigma around online dating could have at least some remote sense.
 Now, when our lives are so focused on social media and online communication, the idea of meeting a person online is not a surprise.

 In fact, for many people, online dating turns out to be a much more flexible option that typical meetings.
-The thing is, online platforms take special care of picking your matches and assembling a community with the same interests, whereas in offline communication, you are on your own.
+The thing is, online platforms take special care of picking your matches and assembling a community with the same interests.
+Today you can find platforms that are tailored to every taste, from typical dates to free transexual dating sites.

 We’ll walk you through the main benefits of finding love with online dating, using our very own example – Pure service.